technicianted/msspeech-gbridge/README.md

 With `msspeech-gbridge` service, you can directly use unmodified Google client libraries to access Microsoft APIs.

+* Get union of features

+Use the APIs interchangeably to get the features you need.
+For example, language support, text normalization, etc.

 * Speech provider agnostic

-You can build your applications using Google client SDKs but still be able to choose between Google Speech APIs and Microsoft Cognitive Services Speech APIs depending on your scenario.
-For example if you want a feature or language that is supported in one API but not the other.
+You can build your applications using Google client SDKs but still be able to choose between Google Speech APIs and Microsoft Cognitive Services Speech APIs depending on your scenario without any code changes.

 ## Status